 |Keel ballast: 400 kg total (350 in the bilge)||codezero: 16 m2|

 |Air draft: 9.0 m||Plans price: € 510,00 electronic format|

 |Light displ: 1400 kg||Plans can be purchased here: Nautikit order page|

 |Engine: 10 hp outboard or electric||berths: four|

 A classical looking boat, the ideal choice to sail and explore lagoons and coastal environments with your family, without worrying about shallow waters and low bridges.

-Escapist 24 was born in few weeks, during spring 2020; it has been a strange and dramatic time of worldwide pandemic and lockdown; the first concept was suggested by a friedn, a long-time amateur boatbuilder, who lives near Venice, and who will be the launch client; he was looking for a plan for a comfortable average sized cruiser easy to build , a boat can sail nimbly between the Venice lagoon and the Adriatic sea; a boat perfectly suited to explore this fantastic environments with a family of four on board and no worries about performances.
+Escapist 24 was born in few weeks, during spring 2020; it has been a strange and dramatic time of worldwide pandemic and lockdown; the first concept was suggested by a friend, a long-time amateur boatbuilder, who lives near Venice; he was looking for a plan for a comfortable average sized cruiser easy to build , a boat can sail nimbly between the Venice lagoon and the Adriatic sea; a boat perfectly suited to explore this fantastic environments with a family of four on board and no worries about performances.
 A boat than can slip effortlessly between shallow waters, lagoons, channels and visit small cities mooring in the very center, eventually in spite of low bridges.